Large item removal

 All residents can arrange for bulky or large waste to be collected in the usual way, by calling the Streetline Team on 020 7364 5004.
 The service can only be used for household waste from your household.
 You must be living in the property at the time of booking and collection.

-If residents no longer require the collection to take place, they must give the council a notice of 24 hours so that the resourse can be allocated elsewhere.
+If residents no longer require the collection to take place or they need to make any changes to their request, they must give the council a notice of 24 hours to ensure action is taken..
 If not, it will count towards your entitled two collections per year.

 If residents wish to have three or more collections, they will need to arrange it with a licensable waste carrier at their own cost.
 We do not endorse or recommend any service provider and you are responsible for making sure that the waste carrier you use is registered with the Environement Agency.
 The carrier should be able to provide you supporting documents upon request.